 Here 24 Nazi officials were brought to trial for one or more of four counts: crimes against peace, crimes against humanity, war crimes, and conspiracy to commit the crimes in the other three counts.
 Major nazists like Adolf Hitler, Heinrich Himmler, and Joseph Göbbels were never tried as they had all committed suicide towards the end of the war.
 Three defendants were acquitted.
 One had committed suicide before the end of the trials and one was deemed mentally and physically unfit to be tried.
 Seven were sentenced to imprisonment either ranging from 10 to 20 years or life; twelve were sentenced to death by hanging.
 Among these twelve was Martin Bormann who was tried and convicted in absentia, and Hermann Göring who committed suicide before the execution took place.

 Today there is an exhibition commemorating the trials situated on the top floor of the building.
 Courtroom 600 where the trials took place is on the second floor.
 The room is still used for trials today, but one can visit it when court is not in session (usually Friday to Monday).
 The room was altered when the trials were about to take place; a wall was torn down to make more space.
 The windows were blacked for security reasons.
 The judges’ bench was located underneath the windows (on the right) and the defendants were placed on the opposite wall (on the left as one enters the courtroom).
-On the opposite wall as one enters the courtroom (which is where the judge’s bench is today) were the witnesses.
+On the opposite wall as one enters the courtroom (which is where the judges’ bench is today) were the witnesses.
 The room was returned to its former state after the trials were finished, hence the appearance of the room today is not the appearance it had when the Nuremberg trials took place.
 Plans have been made to alter Courtroom 600 again to the state it was during the Nuremberg trials and use it only as part of the Memorium Nuremberg Trials.